aschneiderman/mixed-reality-tools/README.md

 ## Developing WebVR: Using A-Frame ##

 Once you’re ready to get your feet wet developing AR/VR, don’t work with WebVR directly.
 Instead, do what a lot of people are doing and use a library/framework that's built on top of it.
-We'll probably end up making heavy use of the most popular platform: [A-Frame](https://aframe.io/).
-A-Frame looks like someone took a lot at WebVR and said,  why should I have to write all that JavaScript?
+We'll probably end up using the most popular one: [A-Frame](https://aframe.io/).
+A-Frame looks like someone tried WebVR and then said,  why should I have to write all that JavaScript?
 Why can’t I mostly work in HTML?

 Some Useful Links: